-The result of twenty-five years of innovative curriculum development, the Graduate Program in Nursing prepares advanced practice nurses to assume leadership roles in health care. the curriculum revolves around three basic themes: knowledge, critical thinking, and professional development.
-The MGH Institute achieves this mission through excellence and innovation in education, scholarship and practice.
+The result of twenty-five years of innovative curriculum development, the Graduate Program in Nursing prepares advanced practice nurses to assume leadership roles in health care.
+The curriculum revolves around three basic themes: knowledge, critical thinking, and professional development.
+We achieve this mission through excellence and innovation in education, scholarship and practice.

-Graduates of the post-professional nursing program are eligible to sit for nurse practitioner certification examinations in their selected specialties and/or certification as a pyschiatric clinical nurse specialist.

-The post-master's certificate program allows master's-prepared RNs to obtain additional specialty skills or become eligible to sit for nurse practitioner examinations.
+Graduates of the post-professional nursing program are eligible to sit for nurse practitioner and/or clinical nurse specialist certification examinations in their selected specialties.
+The post-master's certificate program allows master's prepared RNs to add additional specialty skills or become eligible to sit for nurse practitioner examinations.
+Students may elect to simultaneously pursue a Certificate of Advanced Study in Teaching and Learning for Healthcare Educators.